dmweis/dmweis.github.io/pages/iot_window.md

 * ESP-8266
     - You can use any board of your choice
 * actuator for the window
-    - We are using a TowerPro MG-945 servo in our project but depending on your needs you can use any actuator that fits your usecase
+    - We are using a TowerPro MG-945 servo in our project but depending on your needs you can use any actuator that fits your use case
 * DHT-22 or DHT-11 times 2
     - Since we want to measure temperature outside and inside of the window we need at least two temperature sensors.
 In our case we went with a DHT-22.
 It's a reliable sensor, cheap and one of our team members had previous experience with using it
 * Server for OpenHAB and MQTT broker